hasufell/hasufell.github.io/posts/2022-06-29-fixing-haskell-filepaths.md

 4. it's hard to get the original bytes back... this may have security implications for e.g. filepath whitelists

 So, how do other languages solve this?
 Python simply enforces `UTF-8` (with PEP 383 escaping) on unix.
-That makes the roundtripping almost total.
+That makes the roundtripping almost sound.
 But this comes with its own set of problems:

 1. if the underlying filepath is not UTF-8, the `[Char]` representation is lossless (from `CString` to `[Char]`), but may be somewhat non-sensical for further interpretation, because you might have excessive escaping or your `Char`s don't correspond to what the user sees on their system
 2. this has really bad interoperability, because the roundtrip encoding can in fact produce invalid UTF-8.
 The unicode consortium itself has [voiced their concerns with this approach](https://unicode.org/L2/L2009/09236-pep383-problems.html)